kellyshreeve/Predicting-Bank-Churn/README.md

 # Project Overview

-This repository hosts an imbalanced classification machine learning project building a model that maximizes F1 Score in predicting customer bank churn.
+This repository hosts an imbalanced classification machine learning project that maximizes F1 Score in predicting customer bank churn.
 Imbalance classification techniques of weighting and upsampling were applied and logistic regression, decision tree classification, and random forest classification models were fit and tuned.
 After identifying the best model, the model was tested on a test set calculating final F1 score and ROC-AUC.

 # Installation and Setup